D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Electromagnetic wave.md

 From *Introduction to Electrodynamics 4th ed., Griffiths*.
 :::

 Actually, there is yet *another* interesting angle to talk about, although it is not universal.
-When a wave moves from an "optically dense" material (say, water) to an "optically thin" one (say, air), that is $n_{1}>n_{2}$, the transmitted wavevector tends to move away form the normal and towards the being flush with the interface.
+When a wave moves from an "optically dense" material (say, water) to an "optically thin" one (say, air), which is to say when $n_{1}>n_{2}$, the transmitted wavevector tends to move away from the normal and tends to become parallel to the interface.
 This isn't asymptotic: the wavevector becomes exactly parallel with the surface ($\theta_{T}=\pi/2$ or 90°) at the **critical angle**
 $$\theta_{C}\equiv \arcsin\left( \frac{n_{2}}{n_{1}} \right)$$
-by using Snell's law.
-Incidence at any angle greater than the critical one ($\theta_{I}>\theta_{C}$) and *there is no transmission*, just like normally when reaching 90°.
+as per Snell's law.
+On incidence at any angle greater than the critical one ($\theta_{I}>\theta_{C}$), *there is no transmission*, just like normally when reaching 90°.
 Since air is quite optically thin, this typically happens when a ray of light attempts to leave a material (almost certainly optically denser) and move into the air.
 As such, in some conditions, it's possible that a ray of light might remain "trapped" inside the material if it only ever bounces at angles greater than the critical one.
-This is the idea behind **total internal reflection**, a technique used to transfer light beams from one place to another without energy loss by making sure all internal incidence is at an angle greater than critical (if you have fiber optics somewhere in your house, this is how they work).
+This is the idea behind **total internal reflection**, a technique used to transfer light beams from one place to another without energy loss by making sure all internal incidence is at an angle greater than critical (if you're familiar with fiber optics, this is how it works).

 This said, while the wave is fully reflected, the fields are actually *not* zero in material 2.
 They form a so-called **[[evanescent wave]]**, a wave that attenuates extremely rapidly and transports no energy into material 2.
 It can be constructed by setting $k_{T}=\omega n_{2}/c$ and $\mathbf{k}_{T}=k_{T}(\sin \theta_{T}\ \hat{\mathbf{y}}+\cos \theta_{T}\ \hat{\mathbf{z}})$.
 This causes Snell's law
 $$\sin \theta_{T}=\frac{n_{1}}{n_{2}}\sin \theta_{I}$$